PRODUCT KNOWLEDGE

 Hazardous Location Exit Signs – Class 1 Division 1 vs. Division 2

 Installing exit signs in hazardous environments requires more than standard fixtures.
-In areas where flammable gases, vapors, dusts, or fibers are present, using standard electrical equipment can increase the risk...
+In areas where flammable gases, vapors, dusts, or fibers are present, standard electrical equipment can become an ignition source....

 Read More